SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Elliptic and Lobed, Glossy Dark Green, Bronze, Red, Gold or Multicolored, Deciduous.
+Leaves Elliptic and Lobed, Dark Green, Golden or Yellow or Orange, Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.